dgrigori78/webpage/index.md

 Daniela Grigori is a Full Professor at [Paris Dauphine – PSL University](https://dauphine.psl.eu) and member of the [LAMSADE CNRS laboratory](https://www.lamsade.dauphine.fr/).
 Her research lies at the intersection of process intelligence, data management, and AI-driven analytics for process-aware information systems.
 She investigates the modeling, analysis, and interpretation of complex process data, with particular emphasis on behavioral pattern discovery, predictive monitoring, and the integration of heterogeneous data sources.

 **Research profile:**
-Process intelligence • Process mining • AI-driven analytics • Information systems
+Process intelligence • Process mining • AI-driven analytics • Knowledge extraction from heterogeneous data • Information systems

 ---